How to Integrate a New Dog into Your Home: 2025 U.S. Guide

 Use Positive Reinforcement Training

-Training builds trust.
-Use positive reinforcement.
+Positive reinforcement dog training builds trust.
 Reward good behavior with treats, praise, or play.
-Start with simple commands.
-For example, to teach “sit,” hold a treat above their nose.
+Teach “sit” by holding a treat above their nose.
 Move it back.
 Say “sit” when their butt touches the ground.
-Give the treat.
-Practice this 5 minutes a day.
-Positive reinforcement dog training strengthens your bond.
-It also keeps their mind active.
+Practice 5 minutes daily.
+This strengthens your bond.
+It helps dog training for beginners and supports a new dog in the family.

 Monitor Mealtime Separately

-Mealtime can cause fights.
-Feed your new dog and other pets in separate rooms.
-Use a dog gate if needed.
-For example, feed your new dog in the kitchen.
-Feed your older dog in the dining room.
-Pick up bowls when they’re done.
-This avoids stress.
-It keeps everyone safe.
+Mealtime conflicts can spark aggression.
+Feed dogs in separate rooms.
+For example, feed the new dog in the kitchen.
+Feed the dog you’re keeping in the dining room.
+Use a dog gate.
+Pick up food bowls when done.
+This avoids stress (biology).
+It helps keep both dogs safe.

 Schedule a Vet Visit

-The 3-3-3 rule helps you understand adjustment.
-In the first 3 days, your dog might hide.
-They feel scared.
-After 3 weeks, they start to settle.
+The 3-3-3 rule for dogs explains adjustment.
+In 3 days, dogs feel scared.
+They may hide.
+In 3 weeks, they settle.
 They learn routines.
-By 3 months, they feel at home.
-They trust you fully.
-Be patient during this time.
-Give them love and support.
+In 3 months, they feel at home.
+They trust you.
+Be patient.
+This helps rescue dogs adjust to their new home and time to get used.

 Handle Behavior Issues Early